 Merced County is California’s sweet potato capital.
 In this story, co-reporter Angela Johnston and I meet a sweet potato farming family that’s facing a crisis that could wreak havoc on the entire agricultural industry.
-It weighs 20-pounds, has orange bucked teeth, and can eat a quarter of its body weight a day.
+It’s the non-native nutria, which weighs 20-pounds, has orange bucked teeth, can eat a quarter of its body weight a day, and has already done major damage to Louisiana.

 When you camp in Yosemite and other parks with bears, you can’t just leave your food out on the picnic table or in your car overnight.
 Anything with a scent has to be stored in bear-proof containers.
 Reporter Marissa Ortega-Welch joins me to report on this problem of bears wanting to eat human food, a problem we humans created.